Ribocentre-aptamer/Ribocentre-aptamer.github.io/_pages/riboaptamer.md

             <td name="td1"><a href="{{ site.url }}{{ site.baseurl }}/_posts/Chili-aptamer" target="_blank"
                 style="color:#520049"><b>Chili aptamer</b></a></td>
             <td name="td2">DMHBI<br>DMHBO+</td>
-            <td name="td3">DMHBI
-              (4-[(4-hydroxy-3,5-dimethoxyphenyl)methylidene]-1,2-dimethyl-4,5-dihydro-1H-imidazol-5-one) is
-              predominantly found in the phenolic form, the brighter DMFBI mimics EGFP and is anionic under standard conditions.
-The DMFBI-RNA complex has been called Spinach, it is the first fluorescent RNA tag that is both selective and non-toxic.
-It only fluoresces when bound to RNA, is resistant to photobleaching and has been used to follow RNA tagged molecules as they move through cells.----From Green Fluorescent Protein<br>DMHBO+
+            <td name="td3">4-[(4-hydroxy-3,5-dimethoxyphenyl)methylidene]-1,2-dimethyl-4,5-dihydro-1H-imidazol-5-one (DMHBI) is predominantly found in the phenolic form, the brighter DMFBI mimics EGFP and is anionic under standard conditions.
+The DMFBI-RNA complex has been called Spinach, it is the first fluorescent RNA tag that is both selective and non-toxic.<br>[4-[(2Z,4Z)-4-[(4-hydroxy-3,5-dimethoxyphenyl)methylidene]-2-(nitrosomethylidene)-5-oxoimidazolidin-1-yl]phenyl]-trimethylazanium (DMHBO+) is a cationic chromophore that binds to the Chili aptamer with a Kd of 12 nM.
-              ([4-[(2Z,4Z)-4-[(4-hydroxy-3,5-dimethoxyphenyl)methylidene]-2-(nitrosomethylidene)-5-oxoimidazolidin-1-yl]phenyl]-trimethylazanium)
-              is a cationic chromophore that binds to the Chili aptamer with a Kd of 12 nM.
 The Chili-DMHBO+ complex is an ideal fluorescence donor for FRET to the rhodamine dye Atto 590, suitable for imaging RNA in cells.
 Ex/Em=456/592 nm.</td>
             <td name="td4"><a href="https:" target="_blank" style="color:#520049"><b>2018</b> </a></td>
             <td name="td5"><a href="https://www.rcsb.org/structure/7OAW" target="_blank" style="color:#520049"><b>7OAW
                   (DMHBI+)</b></a><br><br><a href="https://www.rcsb.org/structure/7OAX" target="_blank"